conceptcartography/conceptcartography/docs/concepts/epistemic-creativity.md

 ---
 concept: epistemic creativity
 references:
 - 'Kidd, Ian James.
-2020.
-“Creativity in Science and the ‘Anthropological Turn’ in Virtue Theory.”
-European Journal for Philosophy of Science 11 (1): 15. https: doi.org/10.1007/s13194-020-00334-5.'
+"Creativity in science and the ‘anthropological turn’ in virtue theory."
+Euro Jnl Phil Sci 11, 15 (2021). https://doi.org/10.1007/s13194-020-00334-5
 definitions:
-- '"the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world."
-(Kidd, 2020, p.12), quoting Marx'
+- 'Quoting Marx: "the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world" (Kidd 2020, 12).'
 examples: []
 relations:
 - type: produces